 \section{Introduction}

-One century ago (1910), the Nobel Prize in Physics was awarded to Johannes Diderik van der Waals (hereafter quoted as VDW).
+More than one century ago (1910), the Nobel Prize in Physics was awarded to Johannes Diderik van der Waals (hereafter quoted as VDW).
 In his doctoral thesis (1873) the ideal gas equation of state was generalized for embracing both the gaseous and the liquid state, where these two states of aggregation not only merge into each other in a continuous manner, but are in fact of the same nature.
 With respect to ideal gases, the volume of the molecules and the intermolecular tidal forces were taken into account.

-The VDW equation was later reformulated in terms of reduced (dimensionless) variables (1880), which allows the description of all substances in terms of a single equation.
+VDW equation of state was later reformulated in terms of reduced (dimensionless) variables (1880), which allows the description of all substances in terms of a single equation.
 In other words, the state of any substance, defined by the values of reduced volume, reduced pressure, and reduced temperature, is independent of the nature of the substance.
 This result is known as the law of corresponding states.

-The VDW equation of state in dimensional and reduced form, served as a guide during experiments which ultimately led to hydrogen (1898) and helium (1908) liquefaction.
+VDW equation of state, in dimensional and reduced form, served as a guide during experiments which ultimately led to hydrogen (1898) and helium (1908) liquefaction.
 The Cryogenic Laboratory at Leiden had developed under the influence of VDW's theories.
-For further details on VDW's biography refer to specialized textbooks (e.g., Nobel Lectures 1967).
+For further details on VDW's biography an interested reader is addressed to specific textbooks (e.g., Nobel Lectures 1967).

-The current paper has been written in honor of the first centennial of VDW awarding Nobel Prize in Physics.
-The ideal and VDW equation of state, both in dimensional and reduced form, are reviewed, and a number of features are analysed in detail, in Section \ref{vande}.
+The current paper was intended to be written in honor of the first centennial of VDW awarding Nobel Prize in Physics \footnote{ It is a revised and improved version of a previous, unpublished paper available on the arxiv site (arxiv:1210.3688v1). }.
+Ideal and VDW equation of state, both in dimensional and reduced form, are reviewed, and a number of features are analysed in detail, in Section \ref{vande}.
 Counterparts to ideal and VDW equations of state for astrophysical fluids, or macrogases, are briefly summarized and compared with the classical formulation in Section \ref{macro}.
-The discussion and the conclusion are drawn in Section \ref{disc}.
+The discussion and the conclusion are drawn in Section \ref{disc} and \ref{conc}, respectively.